seapagan/bundle-repo/README.md

 > [!TIP]
 >
 > I'm very open to adding other files that should be ignored by default, If you
-> have a suggestion, please open a PR!
-For example, tool configuration files
+> have a suggestion, please open a PR or an Issue on GitHub.
+For example, tool
-> (eslintrc, prettierrc, etc), which are not needed by an LLM and just take up
+> configuration files (eslintrc, prettierrc, etc), which are not needed by an
-> token space.
+> LLM and just take up token space.
 >
-> If there is demand, i may add a flag to allow the user to bypass this list and
+> If there is demand, I may add a flag to allow the user to bypass this list and
 > include all files.
+However, binary files will always be excluded as they don't
+> fit well in XML.

 ## Help